 7. Now that you have selected all the files, click Start to begin the flashing process.
 After the flashing process is complete, your phone will reboot and you’re good to go.

 So that’s all folks, a detailed guide on how to install Oreo on the Exynos variant of the Galaxy Note 8 mentioned above.
 Thanks to Max Weinbach over at XDA Developers for this helpful tutorial.
 Chime in the comments section below on your take and experience with the update.
 Make sure you all follow the guide carefully to avoid any issues while performing the update.
-Importantly, please refer the disclaimer below.
+Importantly, please refer to the disclaimer below.

 Disclaimer: DroidViews won’t be held responsible for any bricked devices, failure from the user’s part in following the instructions carefully or any other issues that would crop up during or after the update.
 Flash at your own risk.